 Waiting for biopsy results can be an anxious time.
 It might be helpful to talk to someone close to you.

 Colonoscopy is a very safe procedure.
 But your nurse will tell you who to contact if you have any problems afterwards.
 Your doctors make sure the benefits of having a colonoscopy outweigh any possible risks.

 You may have some cramping or pain in your tummy after the test.
 This is due to the carbon dioxide or air they put into the bowel.
 This should go away after a few hours.
 You may also experience some pain or tenderness if you had some tissue removed during the colonoscopy.

 After having a biopsy or polyp removed, you might have some bleeding.
 This is usually a small amount and stops on its own within a couple of days.

 Very rarely there is a small tear in the bowel wall (perforation).
 If this happens it’s likely you would need surgery to repair the tear.

 There is a risk you might react to the sedation drug.
-It can cause temporary difficulty with breathing.
+It can cause temporary feeling of difficulty with breathing.
 But this is rare.
 It's easily treated by giving you oxygen through a small plastic tube into your nose.
 Your nurse monitors you closely.